fibo/fibo.github.io/_posts/2014-01-13-node-class-template.md

 tags:
   - Node
 description: >
     Waiting for ES6 class implementation, this article shows how I create an ES5 class with Node.
-Yes, you can transpile but I really don't like howbabel do it.
+Yes, you can transpile but I really don't like how babel do it.
 ---

 ## Conventions